Buffalo Next: Uncovering talent in a tight job market

 McClam was part of a recent Buffalo Niagara Partnership discussion about cultivating "hidden talent."
 The speakers agreed that employers can find good people to hire, if they know where to look for them.

-It's a pressing issue as employers try to recruit workers, amid a low unemployment rate.
+It is a pressing issue as employers try to recruit workers amid a low unemployment rate.

-McClam said it's in an employer's interest to hire young people to better understand the next generation of workers and consumers and stay viable.
+McClam said it is in an employer's interest to hire young people to better understand the next generation of workers and consumers and stay viable.

 "I would say any organization that does not have young people or a youth voice as part of their board or some type of committee that they're hearing from young people, they're missing a whole generation," he said.